gabrielsevilha/Text_Engine/README.md

 Dependences: OpenGL 1.1+ and FreeType2

-  - You need load OpenGL functions before include this library, as the example bellow. </br>
+  - You must load OpenGL functions before include this library, as the example bellow. </br>
+  - You must define "TEXT_ENGINE_IMPLEMENTATION" before the LAST include call of this library. </br>
   - In the example OpenGL was loaded with Glfw3 library. </br>